batteries-included/batteries-included/static/src/content/doc/control_remote_cluster.md

 export INSTALL_SUMMARY="$(bi debug install-summary-path $CLUSTER_NAME)"
 ```

+## Network connectivity

+Follow the instructions in the [access documentation](../docs/access) to set up
+network connectivity to remote cluster.

+## Bootstrap cluster

 Bootstrap the cluster based on local changes.
 It may need to be ran multiple
 times to complete fully.